 This is the best part.
 I turn to the client and say "something like this?"

 Nine times out of ten, they have immediate feedback.
 "Can we make it fuller?"
-"What if the color was warmer?"
+"What if the colour was warmer?"

 And I can make those changes right there.
 No "let me go back to my studio and email you something in three days."